 Getting your pension early

-You can retire and take your pension at any time from age 50 if you joined classic plus before 6 April 2006, or from age 55 if you joined on or after that date.
-However, your benefits are worked out using the scheme pension age so we will reduce the pension because of early payment.
+You can retire and take your pension at any time from 50 if you joined premium before 6 April 2006, or from 55 if you joined on or after that date.
+However, as your benefits are worked out using the scheme pension age we will reduce the pension because of early payment.

 You should also be aware that if you leave with benefits under the Civil Service Compensation Scheme and are re-employed by a Civil Service Pensions employer you may have to repay some or all of your compensation benefits

-* Booklets and leaflets are also available from your pensions administrator – see under Pensions helplines for contact details.
+*Booklets and leaflets are also available from your pensions administrator – see under Pensions helpline for contact details.